 Social Security sits within Customer and Local Services,.
-Social Security is registered with the Office of the Information Commission as a Controller.
+Social Security is registered with the Office of the Information Commissioner as a Controller.

 Customer and Local Services is registered with the Office of the Information Commissioner as a Processor.

 Personal information is anything that can identify you as an individual, either on its own or by reference to other information.